-Sex After Mucus Plug Comes Out?
+Having Sex After the Mucus Plug Comes Out

-There are some exceptions, most notably if you’ve tested positive for Group B Strep, a benign infection in adults, but one that can cause respiratory difficulties in newborns.
+There are some exceptions, though—most notably if you’ve tested positive for Group B Strep, a benign infection in adults but one that can cause respiratory difficulties in newborns.
 If you have Group B Strep, there’s an increased risk of infection once the mucus plus falls out.

 Otherwise, the uterine contractions and release of feel-good prostaglandins that come with orgasm may be enough to nudge your body into labor.
 And at least you’ll hopefully have a good time getting there!

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.